-esh design graduates are the young lions who are nurtured, trained and equipped in the den before they join the design workforce and become king of the jungle.
+Fresh design graduates are the young lions who are nurtured, trained and equipped in the den before they join the design workforce and become kings and queens of the jungle.
 The 2018 PolyU Design Annual Show invites you to come right into the den and take a first look at our future design leaders.

 Over 200 design projects with a wide spectrum of topics by students of our undergraduate and postgraduate programmes are shown in an open-studio environment at the Jockey Club Innovation Tower.
 A good reason to visit the campus and walk around the building to appreciate its unique architecture.